 - Employees are bound by Confidentiality as per the Staff Code of Conduct.

-6. At any time, callers may request to remain anonymous.
+6. Where practicable, callers may request to use a pseudonym or remain anonymous.
 In such circumstances, only minimal non-identifying information will be collected.

-7. If you wish to complain about a beach of privacy, you can do so at anytime at the address below.
-Carers Associations will respond to any such complaint as soon as possible, and in any event, it will be acknowledged within 14 days of receiving it.
-Carers Associations will use all reasonable endeavours to investigate all complaints and take such action as necessary to resolve them.
+7. If you wish to complain about a beach of privacy, you can do so at any time at the address below in line with The Client Complaints, Grievances and Appeals policy.
+Carers WA will respond to any such complaint as soon as possible, and in any event, it will be acknowledged within 14 days of receiving it.
+Carers WA will use all reasonable endeavours to investigate all complaints and take such action as necessary to resolve them.

 If you have any queries in relation to privacy, please contact Carers WA.